"A Christmas in Azkaban"

 'Christmas, what I'd do to go back to how it used to be…'

 He closed his eyes, and instantly envisioned a candle-lit table full of Christmas dinner, all the Marauders gathered together around it at James' house and laughing as Lily chastised her new husband for setting off a dungbomb in the kitchen or some other thing of the like.
 It was their second Christmas after leaving Hogwarts, and he remembered fondly sitting around the crackling fireplace, filled-to-the-brim stockings hanging cheerfully on the mantle as they exchanged gifts next to the brightly lit Christmas tree.
 He could see all the green and red decorations, the holly and enchanted mistletoe, and the hastily wrapped presents sitting there, just waiting to be torn open the next morning in the warmth of the Potter's fire-lit living room

 Sirius smiled wistfully.
 It was his first real smile in a very long time.

-'Happy Christmas, mate...I miss you...'
+'Happy Christmas, mate, I miss you.'

-The Dementors were coming...
+The Dementors were coming.

-Images changed, flashing through his mind rapidly as the brightly lit living room he'd seen before morphed into the blazing wreckage of the Potters' destroyed cottage, and the bright laughter of his best friend vanished, hazel eyes glazed over, seeing out into nothing.
-He saw it as clearly as he first did that night, the thirteen charred bodies lying still in the rubble and raw sewage covering the street, and heard Muggles screaming in wild terror as the man that he'd once called friend, family, vanished in the explosion.
+Images changed, flashing through his mind rapidly as the brightly lit living room morphed into the blazing wreckage of the Potters' destroyed cottage, and the bright laughter of his best friend vanished, hazel eyes glazed over, seeing out into nothing.
+He saw it as clearly as he first did that night, the thirteen charred bodies lying still in the rubble and raw sewage covering the street, heard Muggles screaming in wild terror as the man that he'd once called friend, family, vanished in the explosion.
 Then he heard his own mad laughter as he was chained, shackled, and dragged away.
-Betrayed.

 Even through the foggy numbness Azkaban brought, the memory of that night pierced him like a blade, twisting at his heart until every part of him blazed with agony, and somewhere, in faraway reality, he heard himself screaming, the metallic taste of blood rising in his mouth as his cries tore at his throat.

 He could remember it all.
 Every single horrid detail.

-He had found them.
-He had found them dead.
+He had found them, found them dead.

 He had felt the hard ground as he fell to his knees in the rubble.

 Then numbness.
 The anger.
 He knew James had changed Secret Keeper.
-Knew he changed it to him: To Peter.
+Knew he changed it to him.
+To Peter.

-Sirius was drowning, but no one could see...
+Sirius was drowning, but no one could see.

-As always, he welcomed the release with open arms...
+He welcomed the release with open arms.

-Outside the small window, a single star broke through the overhanging clouds high above the grey stone fortress, a single force daring enough to shine through the cold Christmas Eve night, a single speck of light penetrating a sky full of darkness.
+Outside the small window, a single star broke through the overhanging clouds high above the grey stone fortress.
+A single force daring enough to shine through the cold Christmas Eve night.
+A single speck of light penetrating a sky full of darkness.

-Sirius, The Dog Star.
+Sirius.
+The Dog Star.

 A/N: I know this is dark for a Christmas fic, but I've been feeling sorry for Sirius lately.
 Twelve long years on that island, holed up in a cell while the rest of the world was opening gifts and eating hot food with friends and family.
 And it's not just Sirius.
 There are plenty of people in real life cold and starving on the very holidays we're sitting here stuffing our faces.
 There are people who, like Sirius, never deserve any of what they have to endure this holiday season.